cadet/CADET-Core/doc/developer_guide/build_options.rst

 The cmakeSettings.json provides standard build configurations for a ``DEBUG`` build, a ``RELEASE`` build and a ``RELEASE_with_Debug_Info`` build.

-The ``DEBUG`` build compiles code suited for debuggin, i.e. the code is compiled such that every line of code is individually executed.
+The ``DEBUG`` build compiles code suited for debugging, i.e. the code is compiled such that every line of code is individually executed.
-This way, it is possible to go through the code line by line by setting breakpoints in an IDE such as MS Visual Studio.
+This way, it is possible to go through the code line by line and to set breakpoints in an IDE such as MS Visual Studio.
 Additionally, the ``DEBUG`` build will print additional information during the simulation, such as the current step size and time point of the simulation.

 The ``RELEASE`` build compiles optimized code and should be used to actually use CADET for simulations.

-The ``RELEASE_with_Debug_Info`` build compiles optimized code but the debug information will still be printed.
+The ``RELEASE_with_Debug_Info`` build compiles optimized code but some debug information will still be printed.

 The ``RELEASE_with_Tests`` and ``DEBUG_with_Test`` build options additionally build the ``testRunner``, which is required to run the integrated tests in ``CADET-Core``.